stuartleeks/devcontainer-cli/README.md

 }
 ```

-TODO: Add docs on the folder structure for adding custom templates
+See [Template Paths](#template-paths) for more details of the structure of template folders.

 #### Listing templates